 - Religious ministers who do not receive payment for their services

 - Those who invest for themselves or on behalf of others (so long as they are not operating as a business and receiving payment)

-TaxScouts has a great set of tax calculators, including one specifically designed for income tax which enables you to enter your income and expenses, and calculates your National Insurance and income tax.
+TaxScouts also has a great set of tax calculators, including one specifically designed for income tax which enables you to enter your income and expenses, and calculates your National Insurance and income tax.

 What if I make a mistake on my tax return?

-We all make mistakes - in fact, 2 million people made a mistake on their tax return in 2018.
+We all make mistakes - in fact, nearly 2 million people made a mistake on their tax return in 2018.
 Fortunately, HMRC have made it possible to rectify these mistakes with relative easy.